ipinfo/libraries/versions/01/GUIDELINES.md

 ### Location

 The caching location should at least include in-memory storage.
-Other options such as redis could be provided.

 ### Length

-The default caching length should be 1 minute.
+The default caching length should be 24 hours per element with a 5000 limit.
+This should be configurable by the developer.

+### Extensibility

+To implement caching, use the strategy design pattern.
+Allow the developer full control in implementing whatever caching strategy they would like.
+This means that if they want to use carrier pigeons as a caching strategy they should be able to.

 ## Extra Functionality